-Section 1.
+Section 4.
 Orphan of War. - For purposes of this Act, the following shall be considered an orphan of war:

-b.
-A child who lost both of his/her parents or his/her surviving parent who identified themselves as Bangsamoro people and/or inhabitants of the Bangsamoro Autonomous Region and died during armed conflicts in the Bangsamoro Autonomous Region; or c.
+- A child of a documented victim of human rights violation who was killed as a result of such violation; - b.
+A child who lost both of his/her parents or his/her surviving parent who identified themselves as Bangsamoro people and/or inhabitants of the Bangsamoro Autonomous Region and died during armed conflicts in the Bangsamoro Autonomous Region; or - c.
 A child who lost his father in any of the foregoing incidents and whose widowed mother remarries thereby losing her parental authority and custody over all children by the deceased husband, unless the second husband is related to them within the prohibited degrees of consanguinity.

-Section 2.
+Section 5.
 Identification, Verification and Documentation. - It shall be the task of the Regional Transitional Justice and Reconciliation Commission (hereinafter, "the Commission") to identify, list down and verify those who are considered orphans of war, as provided in this Act.

-The Commission shall also provide a mechanism for individuals who come forward for inclusion as orphan of war; provided, the applicant shall submit proof of his qualification and validated by a respected member of the community; provided, further, that due consideration for local customs and practices shall be recognized in every phase of the application.
+The Commission shall also provide a mechanism for individuals who come forward for inclusion as orphans of war.
+Provided, that the applicant shall submit proof of his qualification and validated by a respected member of the community.
+Provided further, that due consideration for local customs and practices shall be recognized in every phase of the application.